Import 3D Text File

 Separator

-Selects the sign by which the individual items are separated in the text file. <TAB>, <SPACE>, <COMMA> or <SEMICOLON> are available signs to choose from.
+Selects the character by which the individual items are separated in the text file. <TAB>, <SPACE>, <COMMA>, or <SEMICOLON> are the available delimiter characters to choose from.

 Decimal Separator